-Level III

-Environmental Chemistry
+CHEM3311 (Level III subject) Environmental Chemistry Staff Contact: Prof R. Howe

-Staff Contact: Dr W. Johnson

-Prerequisites: CHEM2011, CHEM2041

-Note/s: Availability subject to demand
+S2 L3 T3 Prerequisites: CHEM2011, CHEM2041 Note/s: Availability subject to demand

 Physical chemistry of the environment.
 The chemistry of water in the environment; rivers, estuaries and oceans.
 The chemistry of the atmoshpere: photolysis., primary and secondary pollutants.
 The distribution of elements in ecosystems.
 Analysis of naturally occurring species and pollutants.